davecparker/code12/API.md

 int ct.getTimer( )
 ```
 Return the number of milliseconds since the application started.
-Time starts after the `setup` function completes and before the
+Time starts at the begining of the `start` function.
-first update cycle.

 ### ct.getVersion()
 ```